itzrizzler/RizzlerClient/README.md

 # RizzlerClient

-RizzlerClient is a highly customized version of HolaClient V1, designed to enhance client hosting experiences with unique functionalities and customization options.
+RizzlerClient is a highly customised pterodactyl client area, designed to enhance client hosting experiences with unique functionalities and customization options.

 ## Overview